+- Deterministic and nondeterministic finite automata

+- Deterministic and nondeterministic pushdown automata

 - Turing machines and linear-bounded turing machines

 - Recursive descent parsing

 - Lexer and parser generators

 - LL and LR grammars

 - Parser expression grammars

 - Combinatory parsing

 - Regular languages and expressions

 - Context-free languages and grammars

 - Context-sensitive, recursively enumerable languages and their useful subsets

 - 1. know the basic modern principles and approaches to the construction of formal languages.
-Have gained skill in finding relevant information on formal languages and grammars. - can design a language with syntax which can be effectively parsed using modern methods.
+Have gained skill in finding relevant information on formal languages and grammars. - 2. can design a language with syntax which can be effectively parsed using modern methods.
 Know the classes of grammars most useful in practice.
-Know the theoretical complexity bounds for relevant classes of grammars. - know the algorithms for syntactic analysis.
+Know the theoretical complexity bounds for relevant classes of grammars. - 3. know the algorithms for syntactic analysis.
 Generate a lexer and a parser from the language specification.
 Effectively implement recursive descent parsers.
 Effectively implement parser combinators. - 4. know the basic methods of working with finite state machines.
 Be able to present and justify the choice of methods of working with a given formal language.
 Have the skills to describe a given programming language syntax with regular expressions and context-free grammars.